 In the 19th Century, the Reverend Sabine Baring Gould, an author and poet who famously wrote the hymn Onward Christian Soldiers, inherited the property.
 It was he who transformed the house to the wonderful manor it is today.

-The picturesque gardens at Lewtrenchard Manor, originally designed by Walter Sorel with influences and input from the highly renowned Gertrude Jekyll, extend over several acres and feature streams and ponds, fountains and statuary, sunken lawns, a rustic dovecote and a recently restored walled vegetable garden, from where chefs regularly gather fresh produce for their menus.
+The picturesque gardens at Lewtrenchard Manor, originally designed by Walter Sarel with influences and input from the highly renowned Gertrude Jekyll, extend over several acres and feature streams and ponds, fountains and statuary, sunken lawns, a rustic dovecote and a recently restored walled vegetable garden, from where chefs regularly gather fresh produce for their menus.

 The parkland features ‘Madam’s Walk’, an avenue of splendid beech trees.
 Walks can be taken along the banks of the River Lew and through woodland around the lake.